 When interviewing clients, ask open-ended questions (i.e., questions that require explanation, not just a “Yes” or “No” answer).
 Their answers will help you create a sketch of your audience based on personal and social beliefs, household income, financial status, hobbies, where they get news, what type of entertainment they like, and more.

-Continue to expand your persona as live data comes in.
+Continue to expand your user persona template as live data comes in.

 Step 3.
 Conduct Market Research

-From customer data, market research data, and your educated assumptions, you should track patterns in behaviors and purchasing motivations so that you can continue expanding the persona and identifying even more unique traits.
+From customer data, market research data, and your educated assumptions, track patterns in behaviors and purchasing motivations so that you can continue expanding the persona and identifying even more unique traits.

 Step 4.
 Research Your Organic Competitors on Social Media